Rust unit testing: test types

 }

-The first step for having tests is to create a submodule for them and we put it in the same file that contains the Supervillain:
+The first step for having tests is to create a submodule for them, and we put it in the same file that contains the

 Snippets for VS Code

-VS Code will open a file named rust.json, containing comments that explain how to create a snippet.
-First, we will add a snippet for creating the test module, as we just did manually.
+VS Code will open a file named rust.json, that contains comments explaining how to create a snippet.
+First, we will

 "Test modules": {